-If you’ve worked hard to find your groove in the healthy lifestyle scene and don’t’ want to be derailed, here are some nutrition hacks for the holiday.
+If you’ve worked hard to find your groove in the healthy lifestyle scene and don’t’ want to be derailed, here are some nutrition hacks for the holidays.
 Blowing your eating regime on the big day can often roll over to the weekend, the next week, or the entire season.
 The holiday season is too long to ignore taking care of yourself, so it’s often best to stay on course.
-I believe in giving yourself permission to say “yes,” to some dishes you normally wouldn’t eat or a dessert that only comes around on the holidays, but don’t give yourself a pass to eat whatever is in front of you between now and January 1.
-It’s okay to want a fresh start in 2020, but don’t slam on reverse between now and then.
+I believe in giving yourself permission to say “yes” to some dishes you normally wouldn’t eat or a dessert that only comes around on the holidays, but don’t give yourself a pass to eat whatever is in front of you between now and January 1.
+It’s okay to want a fresh start in the new year, but don’t slam on reverse between now and then.

-Here are some nutrition hacks for the holiday.
-Hopefully a few will be helpful for Thanksgiving, and maybe some throughout the year.
+Here are some nutrition hacks for the holidays.
+Hopefully a few will be helpful for Thanksgiving and Christmas, and maybe some throughout the year.

 1. DRINK A TON OF WATER